Masoud-Ghodrati/zd_test/README.md

 3. Sentence embeddings methods (see this code: `ZenDesk_InferSent.py`)

 ## Loading the data
-This code loads and parses the `zendesk_challenge.tsv ` file:
+This code loads `zendesk_challenge.tsv ` and does some pre-processing:
 ```python
 import os
 import csv